-As we navigate the ongoing COVID-19 pandemic, we continue to prioritise both the safety of all in our community and the provision of excellent education on the school site.
+Throughout the COVID-19 pandemic and its aftermath, we have prioritised both the safety of all in our community and the provision of excellent education on the school site.

 We are as resolute as ever in the pursuit of our vision: we want to see a world transformed by a generation of young people who are equipped with the passion, vision and skills needed to build God's Kingdom here on Earth, enacting positive global change.
 Whatever adaptations we make to the delivery of education, we continue to be driven by this ambition.

 On this page, you will find the latest information relating to our school response to COVID-19 and the control measures we have in place.

 Parents, carers and guardians will continue to be notified of updates to policies and procedures via ParentApp.
 If you have any questions, please contact the school office.

 COVID-19: Latest risk assessments, plans and documents

 COVID-19 'Return to school' strategy: Shining Even Brighter

 As we welcomed all pupils back to school in March 2021, our ambition remained the same: we wanted every child to flourish, letting their light shine at home, in school and within their wider community.